 - Cache Replacement Policy - Know the LRU algorithm.
-Given a sequence of memory accesses and a cache, you should be able to compute the number of cache misses. - Check out the example in the lecture slides. - ► Also, the LRU problem in Assignment 4. - Know that LRU algorithms are implemented with approximations in the hardware. - ► No need to remember the clock algorithm.
+Given a sequence of memory accesses and a cache, you should be able to compute the number of cache misses. - Check out the example in the lecture slides. - ► The problem will be similar to Assignment 5. - Know that LRU algorithms are implemented with approximations in the hardware. - ► No need to remember the clock algorithm.